jfmartinz/Create-a-NFT-Collection/README.md

 4. For good measure, `getTotalSupply()` should return the number of `NFT's` you have created.

-## Excuting the program
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the [Remix](https://remix.ethereum.org/) website.

 ---

 *Here is a basic JS file to get you started:*